Skip to contents

 Many factors that perturb gene expression, like miRNA, show cumulative changes in their targets gene expression.
 Cumulative changes in the profile of genes expression can be visualized and tested with the emperical distribution function (ecdf) coupled with a statistical test such as the Kolmogorov-Smirnov test.

-provides functions for comparing the log2(Fold Change) of two gene sets.
-The function deseq_fc_ecdf
+SeedMatchR provides functions for comparing the log2(Fold Change) of two gene sets.
+The function deseq_fc_ecdf is designed to work directly with a DESeq2 results data frame.

 Required Inputs:

-: DESeq2 results data frame -
+• res: DESeq2 results data frame

-: A list of lists containing gene names
+• gene.lists: A list of lists containing gene names

 # Gene set 1